Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 This time spine YAML file:
 - Defines `date_day` as the base column for daily granularity.
-- Configures `time_spine` properties so MetricFlow can use the table
+- Configures `time_spine` properties so MetricFlow can use the model

-### Using an existing dim_date table
+### Using an existing dim_date model

-This optional approach reuses an existing table, saving you the effort of creating a new one.
-However if you created a time spine table from scratch, you can skip this section.
+This optional approach reuses an existing model, saving you the effort of creating a new one.
+However if you created a time spine from scratch, you can skip this section.

-If your project already includes a `dim_date` or similar table, you can configure it as a time spine:
+If your project already includes a `dim_date` or similar model, you can configure it as a time spine:

-1. Locate the existing table (`dim_date`).
+1. Locate the existing model (`dim_date`).
 2. Update `_models.yml` file to configure it as a time spine:

     <File name='_models.yml'>